 The U.S. Environmental Protection Agency is testing new and advanced air toxics monitoring technology in Louisville's Rubbertown neighborhood.

 The data collected will be made available to the public.
 See the links below for the data presentations thus far.

-Air Pollutant Source Investigation using Next Generation Emission Measurements and Models (pdf) (Early Case Studies of 1,3-Butadiene Emissions in Louisville, KY NEIC 2018 Tech Summit, Denver CO, August 21, 2018)
+Air Pollutant Source Investigation using Next Generation Emission Measurements and Models (pdf) (Early Case Studies of 1,3-Butadiene Emissions in Louisville, Ky. | NEIC 2018 Tech Summit, Denver, Colo., Aug.
+21, 2018)